If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|

-Bass | The bass bite is somewhat tough and unpredictable.
-Some anglers are having success while others are struggling to find fish.
-With the weather starting to warm up, we may see the fish moving shallow into their pre-spawn patterns.
+Bass | The bass bite is picking up, and fish are transitioning to spawning patterns.
 A productive place to fish may be the creek channel, but don’t overlook the laydowns on the deep banks adjacent to the channel.
-Jig-n-pig combos, Alabama-rigs, rattletraps, and shakeyhead worms will out produce most other baits. |
+Soft plastics, Jig-n-pig combos, Alabama-rigs, rattletraps, spinnerbaits, and shakeyhead worms will out produce most other baits. |

-Crappie | While the bite is still pretty slow, crappie anglers are targeting the deeper brush along the creek channel and adjacent.
-The best depths will range anywhere from 10 to 25 feet deep.
+Crappie | The crappie bite is fair and starting to pick up.
+Anglers are targeting the brush along the creek channel and adjacent.
+Targeting structure will be the best location to find the fish especially in shallow areas where fish may be moving to feed.
 Jigs or jig/minnow combinations will be the best bait choices. |

 Bream | Bream bite is slow and most likely won't pick up for a few more weeks.
 Target bream around any woody cover in the 6 – 10 ft. depth range.
-Typically, tight lining worms is the best technique. |
+Tight lining worms or crickets is a good technique. |

-Catfish | Target the creek channel and around the deeper points with night crawlers, cut shad, and/or liver.
+Catfish | No reports from anglers catching catfish.
+Target the creek channel and around the deeper points with night crawlers, cut shad, and/or liver.
 Tight lining is the most popular technique for catfish. |

 Species | Lengths to Release | Daily Creel Limits |